Error Thresholds for Arbitrary Pauli Noise: Numerical Methods

 For qubit-qubit quantum channels $\cN$ there is a necessary and sufficient condition for antidegradability \cite{Myhr2009,symmetric2qubit}.
 Specialized to Pauli channels $\cN_{\mathbf{p}}$ with $\mathbf{p}=(p_0,p_1,p_2,p_3)$, this condition reads as follows (see e.g.~\cite{PP16}):

 Checking the inequality \eqref{eq:pauli-antidegradable} in the whole probability simplex $\lbrace (p_1,p_2,p_3)\colon p_i\geq 0, \sum\nolimits_i p_i = 1\rbrace$ yields the region of antidegradable Pauli channels.
 Since the quantum capacity is zero for those channels, we focus our analysis on the region of non-antidegradable Pauli channels, depicted in \Cref{fig:antidegradability}.
 Evidently, this region consists of four symmetric `sectors', and we focus in the following on the sector closest to the origin.
-This sector includes the set of channels $\cN_{\mathbf{p}_x}$ for $x\in[0,1/2]$, where $\mathbf{p}_x = \left(1-x, x p_1, x p_2, x p_3\right)$ is the parametrization of Pauli channels introduced above.
-This follows since $\cN_{\mathbf{p}_{1/2}}$ is antidegradable for any $(p_1,p_2,p_3)$ (see \Cref{sec:proof-monotonicity}).
-Moreover, as $x$ is increased from $0$ to $1/2$ the coherent information of a fixed input state has a unique root.
-This is shown in the following lemma, which we prove in \Cref{sec:proof-monotonicity}.
+This sector includes the set of channels $\cN_{\mathbf{p}_x}$ for $x\in[0,1/2]$, where $\mathbf{p}_x = \left(1-x, x p_1, x p_2, x p_3\right)$ is the parametrization of Pauli channels introduced in \cref{eq:x-parametrization}.
+This follows since for any non-deterministic probability distribution $(p_1,p_2,p_3)$ the channel $\cN_{\mathbf{p}_{x}}$ becomes antidegradable for some $x<1/2$, which is the content of the following lemma.